 MND New Zealand supports people living with motor neurone disease, their carers, families and whanau to enable them to have the best quality of life possible.
 We help people with MND access the full range of medical expertise and equipment they need, and we provide practical, emotional and social support.
 We advocate for, educate and provide up-to-date information for people with MND and their whanau as well as the health professionals working with them.
 MND New Zealand has a small National Office based in Auckland and eight Support Team Members located nationwide.

 The MND Association of New Zealand was founded in 1985 by a group of very determined volunteers who had family or friends battle this relentless disease.
 We are the only national organisation in New Zealand focused on MND care & support, research and campaigning.
 We are an incorporated society with charitable status and are governed by the MND New Zealand National Council.

-MND New Zealand supports people living with motor neurone disease, their families, carers and the health professionals who work with them.
+MND New Zealand supports people living with motor neurone disease, their carers, families and whanau, and the health professionals who work with them throughout New Zealand.